flapjs/FLAPJS-WebApp/DEPENDENCIES.md

 - Since the HTML is now generated, it requires we specify a template.
 This is stored in `./src/assets/template.html`.
 You can change the template in the webpack config file.
 - https://github.com/jantimon/html-webpack-plugin

+## html-webpack-script-attributes-plugin
+- Allows additional attributes for the generated script tags, such as 'async' or 'defer'.
+- I wrote this one...
+So feel free to find something better.
+- _DEPENDENCY:_ Requires `html-webpack-plugin`.

+> **NOTE:** Originally, we used `script-ext-html-webpack-plugin` to handle this.
+However, it cannot play nicely with `storybook`, since `storybook` requires its own instance of the `html-webpack-plugin` and it doesn't allow us to change that.`html-webpack-source-inline-plugin`.
+Therefore, we've actually implemented our own plugin that does just what we want :D This is probably why you don't see this in `package.json`, because we wrote it ourselves.
+It currently lives in `tools`.

+> **SETUP:**
+The plugin is added to `webpack`, under `plugins`.

 ## html-webpack-inline-source-only-plugin
 - Allows script (and link) tags to be inlined into the HTML file.
 This is only used for a couple of specific globally scoped scripts.
 Other scripts, particularly those larger, should be bundled and loaded asynchronously (through `src` or `href` attributes).
 - I wrote this one...
 So feel free to find something better.